typealiased/mockingbird/README.md

 ### From Source

 Clone the repository and build the `MockingbirdFramework` scheme for the desired platform.
-Drag the built `MockingbirdFramework.framework` product into your project and link the library.
+Drag the built `Mockingbird.framework` product into your project and link the library.

 ```bash
 git clone https://github.com/birdrides/mockingbird.git